jest-community/awesome-jest/README.md

 - [jest-localstorage-mock](https://github.com/clarkbw/jest-localstorage-mock) A module to mock window.localStorage and window.sessionStorage in Jest.
 - [jest-date-mock](https://github.com/hustcc/jest-date-mock) Mock `window.Date` when run unit test cases with jest.
 Make tests of Date easier.

+### Watch plugins

+- [jest-watch-suspend](https://github.com/unional/jest-watch-suspend) Suspend watch mode so that your changes would not trigger test runs.

 ## Resources